 In 1926 the Church grew after the turn of the 20th century, and by the early 1920's, it was decided that a bigger church was needed.
 Later that year, land was purchased and a new brick structure was built where the sanctuary stands today.

 In 1959 the church had again outgrown it's structure, and plans were made in 1957 to expand and remodel the sanctuary.
 During construction of the project, worship services were held in Welcome School.
 In 1959, a beautiful new church was complete.

 In 1980 a multi-purpose fellowship hall was built.

-2002 featured updates to the fellowship hall basement, adding a large recreation room for the Youth Fellowship and Children's Church, two new youth classrooms, a room for the Club Scouts and Boy Scouts and two new bathrooms.
+2002 featured updates to the fellowship hall basement, adding a large recreation room for the Youth Fellowship and Children's Church, two new youth classrooms, and two new bathrooms.